bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ## Using rhoas CLI

 Use `./rhoas_login.sh` as a short cut to login to the CLI.
 Login using the username you specified as RH_USERNAME in the env file.
 The password is the same as the RH_USERNAME value.
+Alternatively (and likely preferably), use `./login-all.sh` which makes sure you are also logged to your OpenShift Dedicated cluster.

 There are a couple of things that are expected not to work when using the RHOAS CLI with a kas-installer installed instance.
 These are noted below.